oracle-terraform-modules/terraform-oci-operator/README.md

   - with optional instance_principal access
 * An optional notification via email

-This module is meant to be reusabled and to be embedded in your terraform modules.
+This module is meant to be reusable and to be embedded in your terraform modules.
 The operator instance can be used for:

 1. performing post-provisioning tasks with Terraform or other automation tools
 2. provide administrators access without the need to upload api authentication keys (instance_principal)